kevinakey/xm-labs-control-m-9/README.md

 ### 5.4 Permissions

 #### 5.4.1 Sender Permissions
-In the Edit drop-down list for the plan, select Forms.
+In the Edit drop-down list for the BMC Control-M Integation communication plan, select Forms.
-For the Incident Alerts form, click the Not Deployed drop-down list, and then select Create Event Web Service (in some deployments, Enable for Web Service).
+For the Abend form, click the Not Deployed drop-down list, and then select Create Event Web Service (in some deployments, Enable for Web Service).
 In the Web Service Only drop-down list, click Permissions.
 Add the REST API user you created above, and then click Save Changes.
-Repeat steps 6-8 for the Engage with xMatters and Conference Bridge forms.
+Repeat steps 6-8 for the remaining forms (Run Too Long, Complate Too Fast, Command Result).
 #### 5.4.2 Access Permissions
 1. Login to xMatters OnDemand
 2. Navigate to the Developer tab
-3. Find the newly imported Control-M communication plan.
+3. Find the newly imported BMC Control-M Integration ommunication plan.
-4. From the Edit dropdown select Access Permisssions
+4. From the Edit dropdown select Access Permissions
 5. Add the following role:
    * Rest Web Services User
+   * Developer

 #### 5.4.3 Edit Endpoints
 To configure the endpoints: